On average, your neighbors pay $82 a month.See Your Rates

 Indiana is the home state of Janet Jackson, David Letterman, Larry Bird, and Presidents Benjamin and William Henry Harrison.
 The Hoosier State is home to the Indy 500, but you may get a caution flag if you don’t learn about the homeowners insurance risks that exist in the Crossroads of America.

 Indiana’s average home insurance rates are moderate compared to the rest of the US.
-According to the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Indiana was $944, only slightly higher than the national average of $1,132.
+The average cost of home insurance in the state of Indiana is $983.
+That's mucht lower than the national average of $1,173.
 There are 18 states with lower average homeowners insurance rates than Indiana.

 Choosing a homeowners insurance company in Indiana should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Indiana from multiple companies.